SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 not punish the lowest performing workers, because no matter how perfect their production system, with all workers top notch talents, there is always a lowest performer to be found.
-Being the lowest performer in a given period thus means next to nothing.
+Being the lowest performer in a given period thus means next to nothing, it is an incontrovertible statistic.
 The system as a whole has to be judged, not the trivially existing least productive worker.

 Deming said that if you have a poor performing worker who should "on paper" be an ok worker, something is more likely wrong with the system.